 Reggae Reggae Sauce is a popular condiment in British supermarkets.
 It’s a barbecue sauce with Jamaican jerk spice cooked in a secret recipe from the founder’s grandmother.

 However, Richard Farleigh and Peter Jones took a liking to Levi, so they teamed up to invest £50,000 for 40%.
-As of 2023, Reggae Reggae Sauce is valued at £30 million.
+In just over a decade, sales went from a mere £4,000 to £30 million!
+Currently, Reggae Reggae Sauce is valued at £30 million and Jones is still a shareholder.

 2. Hungry House